 \emph{\underline{Zero-feedback Model:}} During the seeding process, we can not observe anything about the resulting spread of adoption.
 Since there is no benefit in ``waiting'', we can simply commit the seeds all at once in advance.
 This model is equivalent to traditional non-adaptive influence maximization problem which has been well studied in the literature, \citep{kempe2003maximizing} showed that the utility function under this model is submodular and then propose a Greedy algorithm whose performance is lower bounded $(1-1/e)$ times the optimal non-adaptive solution.
 It is still unclear about the upper bound on the adaptivity gap, e.g., the performance gap between non-adaptive and adaptive solutions.

 \emph{\underline{Full-feedback Model:}} We select one seed at a time and wait until the diffusion completes, before selecting the next seed, this policy is also known as adaptive policy.
-In particular, after selecting a seed $u$, we can observe the status of all edges existing $v$, where $v$ is any node that is reachable from $u$ via live edges in $\psi^F$.
+In particular, after selecting a seed $u$, we can observe the status of all edges existing $v$, where $v$ is any node that is reachable from $u$ via live edges in the full realization.
 For this model, \citep{golovin2011adaptive} introduced the concept of adaptive submodularity and proposed a Greedy algorithm has a $(1-1/e)$ approximation guarantee.

 As discussed in Section \ref{sec:introduction}, full-feedback (resp. zero-feedback) model has better (resp. poorer) performance but potentially huge (resp. small) delay.
-To fill the gap between these two models, we propose \emph{partial-feedback model}, which generalizes the previous two models by allowing us to select the next seed at any intermediate stage.
-In particular, we restrict our attention to the following model: \begin{definition}[Partial-feedback Model] Consider any seed $u$, after $u$ has been activated for $d$ slots, we can observe the status of all edges existing $v$, where $v$ is any node that is reachable from $u$ within $d-1$ hops via live edges.
-Then based on the partial feedback collected so far, we can choose to stop observing at any slot and proceeds to selecting the next seed. \end{definition}
+To fill the gap between these two models, we propose \emph{partial-feedback model}, which generalizes the previous two models by allowing us to select the next seed at some intermediate stage.